ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 ## Concept

-Nowdays a lot of tools and platforms helps us to have a wide and detailed visibility across IT infrastructures.
+Nowadays a lot of tools and platforms help us to have wide and detailed visibility across IT infrastructures.

 90-99% of the time these tools are more than enough, but what about the remaining 1-10% ?

 When something occurs, and your monitoring setup didn't prevent the incident from happening, is there anything that could help you to have a faster analysis of your systems?

-Let's analyse what humans do when an incident occurs.
+Let's analyze what humans do when an incident occurs.

 First, there are "roles".
-Usually when is time to handle incidents there is an incident commander, an incident officier and a bunch of SMEs (Subject Matter Experts).
+Usually, when it is time to handle incidents there is an incident commander, an incident officer and a bunch of SMEs (Subject Matter Experts).
 They all work together to solve the issue as fast as possible.

 We will focus on what the SME does.
-Usually the SME try to get as much information as possible to have a clear visualization of the incident and the infrastructure, part of this information could come from monitoring tools, others from logs, others from completely different platforms logs and so on.
+Usually, the SME try to get as much information as possible to have a clear visualization of the incident and the infrastructure, part of this information could come from monitoring tools, others from logs, others from completely different platforms logs and so on.

 I truly believe that in the same way logs can provide solutions instead of presenting the problem (e.g.: "git cmmit" --> will print: The most similar command is "git commit") monitoring tools can provide a better diagnosis and actionable alerts instead of only reporting the problem.